-In Copy Town, rumours spread like wildfire, and when it came to a newbie, the wildfire took just a few seconds.
+In Content Town, rumours spread like wildfire, and when it came to a newbie, the wildfire took just a few seconds.
 In those days, the town was stuck in a tussle between ‘Informative’ and ‘Entertainment’ the two opposing leaders.
-One fine day, a newbie named ‘Quirky’ set foot in Copy Town.
+One fine day, a newbie named ‘Quirky’ set foot in Content Town.
 No one knew where he was from, or what he was like.
 All they knew was that he was here to stay and slay.
-It was a similar case with copywriters when the quirky style of writing was introduced to them.
+It was a similar case with content & copy writers when the quirky style of writing was introduced to them.

 If we come down to defining the term quirky, it means something unusual in an appealing or interesting way.
 The ‘quirky’ form of copywriting is a blend of information and entertainment, portrayed in an attractive manner.
 This form of copywriting has gradually become the voice and tonality of many brands, due to its expressive characteristics.

-Since its introduction, this form of copywriting has evolved social media in many ways.
-It has improved the audiences’ engagement with the brands, paved way for influencers, positioned brands in a new, more personal, and ‘not directly selling’ light amongst the audience.
-This form of copywriting is adapted in various ways, from design to caption and even implemented in long content forms to add an interesting element to retain readers’ attention.
+Since its introduction, this form of copywriting has evolved through social media in many ways.
+It has improved the audiences’ engagement with the brands, paved the way for influencers, and positioned brands in a new, more personal, and ‘not directly selling’ light amongst the audience.
+This form of content & copy writing is adapted in various ways, from design to caption and even implemented in long content forms to add an interesting element to retain readers’ attention.

 While the aforementioned are a few notable examples, there are several brands that refrained from adopting the quirky copy format.
 The quirky style of copywriting is entertaining and attractive, but it cannot fit the bill of every brand.
 Brands like Tiffany & Co., Cure.fit, mCaffeine, etc. exhibit a composed brand personality, which is why it made sense to avoid going quirky.
 Sticking with their tried and tested formula worked best for them.